 The English successfully sought to placate the conquered French colonists by allowing them to retain French civil law in Quebec, ensuring land claims would not be challenged.
 The English also allowed the colonists to retain their Roman Catholic religion and institutions, and no longer required officeholders to affirm they were Protestants according to the Test Act.

-The 1774 Quebec Act granted enough local control to the Qbebecois that when the American colonies rebelled against Great Britain in 1775, the Canadians did not join the American Revolution and accept the invitation to become a 14th state.8
+The 1774 Quebec Act granted enough local control to the Quebecois that when the American colonies rebelled against Great Britain in 1775, the Canadians did not join the American Revolution and accept the invitation to become a 14th state.17

 In 1762, France transferred its rights to the Louisiana Territory to Spain in order to keep the British from acquiring it.
 Spain gained control over a vast estate in North America, expanding upon its claims based on occupation of Mexico.